 Another option is to look at additional or alternative income streams.
 If you feel your performance at work is worthy of a pay rise, now may be the time to ask the question.
 After all, if you don’t ask you don’t get.
 You could also consider looking online for other ways to make money in your spare time.
 For example, you could open up a shop on eBay (it’s free) if you have unwanted objects you no longer have use for.
 Simply take pictures of the items and let the bidding begin.

 If you feel reviewing your budget without the aid of a professional is still too much of a mammoth task and over your head, it might be the right time to consult a credit counselling professional.
 Credit Counsellors Australia offers a free debt assessment and cover all matters of debt help and advice.

 While doing your research, just be a little cautious when looking for one.
-Although these organisations are legitimate with certified counsellors, while they are registered non-profit companies, there may still be fees attached to their services.
+Although these organisations are legitimate with certified counsellors and are registered non-profit companies, there may still be fees attached to their services.
 If you’ve been down the route of credit counselling without success, you may want to consider the following options of debt settlement or filing for bankruptcy.

 A debt settlement company will negotiate or settle your debt with creditors and as a result, you pay a settlement amount or a lump sum less than what you owe.
 You will have to put a set amount of money into an account every month, which will go towards your settlement.
 Whilst there is the possibility of not having to pay back the full amount owed, it can pose some risks.